sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/creating.md

 }
 ```

-A tool such as Parcel would then bundle this code for module loading, putting the exported file into a `dist` directory.
-Add a `package.json` for dependencies, configuration and, metadata, and you're ready for publishing.
+A build tool such as Parcel bundles this code for module loading, putting the exported file into a `dist` directory.
+A `package.json` is required for dependencies, configuration and metadata, and the extension is now ready for publishing.

 There's no magic so you can use any build tools, so long as they meet these requirements.